AlexExarhos/op-storage/README.md

 - Your indexes must be serializable

   This means that your 'key' functions must not depend on any un-scoped variables.
 Use of any in-scope imports is allowed, but strongly discouraged, as the version of those imports is determined outside the serialization context (i.e. by your "requirements.txt" file).
-The op-service interface supports serializing lambdas.
+The op-storage interface supports serializing lambdas.
 As function serialization can be difficult to understand and the underlying mechanism is subject to change, we provide a function `test_index_fn` that you can apply to make sure your function behaves as expected:

   ``` python
   assert op_storage.test_index_fn(lambda data: data['email'].lower())({ 'email': 'ABC' }) == 'abc'